1. What are the characteristics of the primary crystalline structure of the weld?

-Answer: plasma spraying is characterized by high plasma flame temperature, which can melt almost all refractory materials, so it has a wide range of spraying objects, high plasma flame flow speed and good powder particle acceleration effect, so the coating bonding strength is high.
+Plasma spraying is characterized by a high plasma flame temperature that can melt almost all refractory materials, making it suitable for a wide range of spraying objects.
+The process also features high plasma flame flow speed and a good powder particle acceleration effect, resulting in high coating bonding strength.

-Due to its excellent properties, plasma spraying has a wide range of applications and is the best way to spray all kinds of ceramic materials.
+Due to its excellent properties, plasma spraying has a wide range of applications and is considered the best way to spray various types of ceramic materials.

 22. Preparation procedure of welding process card?

-Answer: the preparation procedure of welding process card shall find out the corresponding welding process qualification and draw the joint diagram according to the product assembly drawing, parts processing drawing and its technical requirements;
+The preparation procedure for the welding process card should identify the relevant welding process qualification and create the joint diagram based on the product assembly drawing, parts processing drawing, and technical requirements.

-Give the welding process card number, drawing number, joint name, joint number, welding process qualification number and welder certificate items;
+Include the welding process card number, drawing number, joint name, joint number, welding process qualification number, and welder certificate items.

-Prepare welding sequence according to welding procedure qualification, actual production conditions, technical elements and production experience;
+Establish the welding sequence based on the welding procedure qualification, actual production conditions, technical elements, and production experience.

-Prepare specific welding process parameters according to welding process qualification; Determine the product inspection authority, inspection method and inspection proportion according to the requirements of product drawings and product standards.
+Determine the specific welding process parameters in accordance with the welding process qualification.
+Specify the product inspection authority, inspection method, and inspection proportion based on the requirements of product drawings and standards.

 23. Why should a certain amount of silicon and manganese be added to the welding wire of carbon dioxide gas shielded welding?

-A: carbon dioxide is an oxidizing gas, which will burn the alloy elements of the welding seam during the welding process, thus greatly reducing the mechanical properties of the weld.
+Carbon dioxide is an oxidizing gas that can cause the alloy elements of the welding seam to burn during the welding process, significantly reducing the mechanical properties of the weld.
 This can lead to the formation of pores and splashes.

 24. What is the explosion limit of the combustible mixture and what factors affect it?

 The concentration range of combustible gas, vapor, or dust present in a combustible mixture is known as the explosion limit.
-The lower limit of the contained concentration is called the lower explosion limit, and the upper limit of the contained concentration is called the upper explosion limit.
+The lower limit of the concentration range is referred to as the lower explosion limit, while the upper limit is called the upper explosion limit.

-For combustible dust, its explosion limit is affected by dispersion, humidity, temperature and other factors.
+For combustible dust, the explosion limit is influenced by factors such as dispersion, humidity, and temperature, among others.

 25. What measures should be taken to prevent electric shock when welding in boiler drum, condenser, oil tank, oil tank and other metal containers?

-(1) During electric welding, welders should avoid contact with iron parts, stand on rubber insulation pads or wear rubber insulation shoes, and wear dry work clothes.
+(1) When performing electric welding, welders should avoid contact with iron parts, stand on rubber insulation pads or wear rubber insulation shoes, and wear dry work clothes.

-(2) A supervisor who can see and hear the welder’s work shall be set outside the container, and a switch shall be set to cut off the power supply according to the welder’s signal.
+(2) A supervisor, who can see and hear the welder’s work, should be stationed outside the container.
+A switch should be installed to cut off the power supply according to the welder’s signal.

-(3) The voltage of the portable lamp used in the container shall not exceed 12V.
-The shell of the portable lamp transformer shall be reliably grounded, and the autotransformer is not allowed.
+(3) The voltage of the portable lamp used in the container should not exceed 12V.
+The shell of the portable lamp transformer should be reliably grounded, and the use of autotransformers is prohibited.

-(4) Transformers for portable lamps and welding transformers shall not be carried into boilers and metal containers.
+(4) Transformers for portable lamps and welding transformers should not be taken into boilers and metal containers.

 26. How to distinguish between fusion welding and brazing?
 What are the characteristics of the two?

-Answer: fusion welding is characterized by the combination of atoms between weldments, while brazing is to connect weldments with solder, an intermediate medium with a lower melting point than weldments.
+Fusion welding involves the bonding of atoms between weldments, whereas brazing utilizes solder, an intermediate medium with a lower melting point than weldments, to connect them.

-The advantages of fusion welding are the high mechanical properties of welded joints and high productivity when connecting thick and large parts.
+The advantages of fusion welding include high mechanical properties of welded joints and high productivity when connecting thick and large parts.
 However, its disadvantages include large stress and deformation and microstructure changes in the heat-affected zone.

-On the other hand, brazing offers several benefits such as low heating temperature, flat and smooth joint, beautiful appearance, small stress and deformation, and the disadvantages are low joint strength and high requirements for assembly clearance during assembly.
+On the other hand, brazing offers several benefits such as low heating temperature, flat and smooth joint, and beautiful appearance.
+It also causes small stress and deformation.
+However, it has some drawbacks as well, including low joint strength and high requirements for assembly clearance during assembly.

 27. Both carbon dioxide and argon are protective gases.
 What are their properties and uses?

-Therefore, at present, it can only be used to weld low carbon steel and low alloy steel, and not recommended for use on high alloy steel and non-ferrous metals, especially stainless steel.
+Therefore, currently, it is only suitable for welding low carbon steel and low alloy steel, and not recommended for use on high alloy steel and non-ferrous metals, particularly stainless steel.

 Related reading: Ferrous vs Non-ferrous Metals

-It is less used because it will cause weld joint carburization and reduce the resistance to intergranular corrosion.
+It is used less frequently because it can cause carburization of the weld joint and reduce resistance to intergranular corrosion.

-Argon is an inert gas.
-Because it does not react with molten metal, the chemical composition of the weld joint is basically unchanged.
+Argon, being an inert gas, does not react with molten metal, thereby preserving the chemical composition of the weld joint.

-The weld quality after welding is good and can be used to weld all kinds of alloy steel, stainless steel and non-ferrous metals.
+The resulting weld quality is good and can be utilized for welding a variety of materials, including alloy steel, stainless steel, and non-ferrous metals.

-Because the price of argon is gradually decreasing, it is also used to weld low carbon steel.
+As the cost of argon is decreasing, it is also becoming more commonly used for welding low carbon steel.